3 Steps to Building Happiness

 To start building happiness, you’ll first want to know which skills you need to build.
 Why?
 Well, let's use math as an example.
 Pretend you are a new student at a new school.
 Because I don’t know what you learned at your previous school, I give you a placement test to find out which skills you have mastered and which skills you still need to learn.
 Let’s say I discover that you are ready for algebra so I put you in an algebra class.
 Great!
 You’re all set.

 But what if I didn’t test your skill level.
 Instead, I just put you in a calculus class.
 You’d struggle, right?
 Or maybe it turned out that you were ready for calculus and I put you in an algebra class.
 You’d be bored, right?
 Or maybe you skipped some foundational steps and didn’t even yet know multiplication and division.
 Then you’d have a heck of a time keeping up with either algebra or calculus, don’t you think?
-This is why prioritizing the right skills, right from the beginning, is an extremely important when it comes to building happiness.
+This is why prioritizing the right skills, right from the beginning, is extremely important when it comes to building happiness.

-Take a moment to think about the last time you learned a new skill—maybe speaking a new language, playing an instrument, or perfecting a craft.
+Take a moment to think about the last time you learned a new skill—maybe it was speaking a new language, playing an instrument, or perfecting a craft.
 How long did it take you?
 How many total hours did you spend until you got good at it?
 The bad news is that if you are an average human being, learning any new skill takes some time.

 Among the happiness programs that I have worked on, I am always delighted to see just how quickly people make significant progress building their happiness.
 But I am often discouraged to see that just when people start to get the hang of this whole happiness thing, they hit a brick wall.